Azure/azure-osconfig/src/agents/gc/README.md

 Run these script commands on the Arc device in PowerShell.
 This will produce a JSON holding the policy definition, copy that JSON, it will be needed for creating the new policy in Azure Portal.

 > **Important**
-> Save a copy of the generated JSON (with the policy definition) in case the policy definition will need to be updated later (for a new artifacts ZIP package, for example).
+> Save a copy of the generated JSON (with the policy definition) in case the policy definition will need to be updated later (because of a new artifacts ZIP package, for example).

 #### 7.1.2.
 Creating the new policy